Chapter256/sweden-quiz/README.md

 ## Deployment

+- Github was used to deploy the project.
+Following the steps below:
+1. Log onto your GitHub and locate the GitHub repositor.
+2. Navigate to the Settings, navigate to the left to the Pages
+3. From the source section drop-down menu, select the main branch
+4. Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 ## Credits
 * Build a Quiz App - [Youtube playlist](https://www.youtube.com/watch?v=u98ROZjBWy8&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx&index=1&ab_channel=JamesQQuick), tutorial that I followed and took inspiration from.
 * Build A Quiz App With JavaScript - [Youtube video](https://www.youtube.com/watch?v=riDzcEQbX6k&t=236s&ab_channel=WebDevSimplified), tutorial that I followed and took inspiration from.